 In terms of duplication of existing ISO requirements, it has been argued that a cannabis cultivation facility should be treated like any other farm or agricultural facility, the cannabis production like any other hazardous or non-hazardous location and the retail store like any other pharmacy or retail store.
 When it comes to tobacco and tobacco products (ISO/TC 126), the methods of consuming cannabis and cannabis products differ from the tobacco industry as tobacco plants are either smoked (cigarettes, cigars, etc), vaped or chewed.
 Cannabis can be inhaled similarly to tobacco, but it can also be ingested either as an edible (a food item with a THC and/or CBD component) or as an oil (extracted from the cannabis plant, typically using solvents).
-Cannabis products can be applied topically in addition to being ingested.

 Moreover, in jurisdictions where cannabis production and sales are legal, the cannabis industry presents a unique combination of health, safety, and security issues that are not adequately addressed separately in existing technical committees.
-These include but are not limited to: the production of medicinal drugs and their ingredients; the production of recreational drugs and their ingredients; the use of hazardous solvents and conditions in processing; risks presented by flammable vapours; and the chain of custody for grower-to-user security and traceability.
+These include but are not limited to: the production of medicinal drugs and their ingredients; the production of recreational drugs and their ingredients; the production of recreational drugs and their ingredients; the productions in processing; risks presented by flammable vapours; and the chain of custody for grower-to-user security and traceability.
 There are also unique uses of rooms and equipment where special considerations for fire and electrical safety are required.